 ArcheoFOSS 2023: Panel proposals

-The review process is over!
+The review process for panel proposals is over!

 1. Tools, objectives, users: state of art and future perspectives on the sharing of open data in archaeology